KDE/digikam-doc/main_window/people_view.rst

         Screencast of Manual Faces Assignment Using Drag And Drop

-- From keyboard shorcut: you can assign a magic key to a face-tag and quickly uses the keyboard to switch on the face-tag name to selected items.
+- From keyboard shortcut: you can assign a magic key to a face-tag and quickly uses the keyboard to switch on the face-tag name to selected items.

     .. figure:: images/mainwindow_face_tag_properties.webp
         :alt: